amarula/dyndesign/docs/class_builder.md

 - The Component1 class is instantiated as the "comp" object, but it is not recursively built.
 As a result, "method3" is not inherited by "built_class.comp".
-- The Component2 class is instantiated as the "comp2" object, and it is recursively built using the "dynconfig.buildcomponent" function.
+- The Component2 class is instantiated as the "comp2" object, and it is still recursively built beacuse it is instantiated using the `dynconfig.buildcomponent` function.
 As a result, "method4" is inherited by "built_class.comp2".

-## Using argparse Output
+## Integration with argparse

-Options for configuration can be provided to `buildclass` in various alternative formats.
+Building Options can be provided to `buildclass` in various alternative formats.
 The following are all valid calls to the `buildclass` function:

 ``` py
 buildclass(Base, option1=value1, option2=value2)